Big Cartel vs. Etsy – A Detailed Comparison

 Several

-One, plus optional add-on website builder
+One, plus an optional add-on website builder

 Big Cartel

 Big Cartel offers a free plan, which is great news.
-And for those who want to get access to some more advanced features, the platform also has several premium plans
+And for those who want to get access to some more advanced features, the platform also has several premium plans.

-Some of the cool features that come with the free plan are free themes and the option to sell products via BigCarel’s Android and iOS apps.
-You can list only a few products, and you only get limited customization options.
+Some of the cool features that come with the free plan are free themes and the option to sell products via Big Cartel’s Android and iOS apps.
+You can list only a few products, and you get limited customization options though.

-Meanwhile, the paid plans include some extra features: third-party app integrations, theme code editing, bulk editing, custom domain, and several more.
+Meanwhile, the paid plans include some extra features: third-party app integrations, theme code editing, bulk editing, custom domains, and several more.
 The difference between the paid plans is in the number of products you can sell, with the upper limit reaching several hundred products.

 One cool thing about Big Cartel is that it doesn’t charge listing and transaction fees.
 This doesn’t mean that you don’t pay for the services provided by transaction gateways.
 But, the fact that Big Cartel doesn’t take a cut from your earnings is great news for anyone running a small business with limited capital.